SerializeField in Unity

 https://docs.unity3d.com/ScriptReference/ISerializationCallbackReceiver.html

-Finally, give yourself some practice using [SerializeField], [System.NonSerialized], and try to get comfortable using private as your default access modifier.
+Practice using [SerializeField], [System.NonSerialized].
+Try to get comfortable using private as your default access modifier.

 (P.S. private is the default access modifier in Unity).